pombreda/lepl/doc-src/resources.rst

 Given all this, it is possible to modify the generators and so change the behaviour of the parser.
 In particular, it is possible to close non--active generators, either implicitly or explicitly.

+By default the number of generators is unrestricted, but references to generators are stored.
+To completely disable the tracking of generators provide a `Configuration() <api/redirect.html#lepl.parser.Configuration>`_ without the monitor `GeneratorManager()
+<api/redirect.html#lepl.manager.GeneratorManager>`_ (one is provided by the
+`default configuration
+<api/redirect.html#lepl.matchers.BaseMatcher.default_config>`_).
+See
+:ref:`configuration` for more information.

 .. [#] The discussion here omits some details from the implementation.
 The
        `GeneratorManager() <api/redirect.html#lepl.manager.GeneratorManager>`_